Contract Drafting, Review, and Negotiation • Consultation • Legal Services

 Streamline your contract negotiations and maintain a consistently strong boilerplate without hiring an in-house attorney.
 Publisher services include:

 • Drafting collaboration agreements, contract amendments, termination letters, and other agreements.

 • Legal consultation.

 • Legal reads.

 Experienced Negotiation on Both Sides of the Table

 Melissa Nasson founded Literary Lawyer to combine her diverse legal and publishing background with her desire to provide expert consultation, legal review, and negotiation services to agents, authors, and publishers.
 Melissa brings the unique experience of working on both sides of the publishing negotiation table.
-As Contracts Director at a Boston book publisher, Melissa has negotiated hundreds of publishing contracts since 2013, along with permissions agreements, translation licenses, film options, audio licenses, and more.
+As Contracts Director at a Boston book publisher, Melissa has negotiated publishing contracts since 2013, along with permissions agreements, translation licenses, film options, audio licenses, and more.
 She also has extensive drafting experience, with a focus on balancing thoroughness with clarity and brevity.

 Melissa joined the affiliated faculty at Emerson College in Spring 2020, teaching Publishing Law in the graduate program for Writing, Literature, and Publishing.

 Melissa graduated summa cum laude and Phi Beta Kappa from Boston University.
 A Terrier for life, she also graduated from Boston University School of Law.
 Melissa is admitted to the Massachusetts Bar.
 She currently lives in Boston.